Frequently asked questions about Basis

-- How do you get the precise data on labor, purchases, and sales?
+- How do you get the precise data on labor

 Doesn't removing the need for profit make companies less efficient?

-This depends entirely on what you’re optimizing for.
-If you’re optimizing for the company’s personal gain at the expense of the rest of society and the environment, then yes, removing profit makes things less efficient.
+This depends entirely on what you're optimizing for.
+If you're optimizing for a producer's gain at the expense of the rest of society and the environment, then yes, removing profit makes things less efficient.